CrackTheHack/Pubg_Script-19.0-For-Mediatek-Helio-G90T/README.md

 * Second Data On-Off In First Zone 0:0 Min.
 * Third Data On-Off In Second-Last Zone 0.0 Min.

-Note:- When You Off Your Data Don't " ✖️Press Reconnect" " ✔️Press Cancel" After That On Your Data And You Get PopUp Enter Match Again Then Select " ✔️Ok"
+Note:- When You Off Your Data Don't " ✖️Press Reconnect" " ✔️Press Cancel" After That On Your Data And You'll Get PopUp Enter Match Again Then Select " ✔️Ok"

 4. Download Mt-Manager Apk To Execute After Game Log-Clear File.
 * Use Offline Log-Clear File After Game Play.

                                                              That's It
                                                          😎Hope-It's Fun😎